Andrew Teman Andrew Teman

 Raspberry Pi “Fart Detector”

-My 8-year-old son wanted to make a fart detector
+My 8-year-old son wanted to make a fart detector.

-My 8-year-old son and I were talking about building things with code, and when I asked what he’d want to make, he (predictably) suggested that “we make a fart detector!”
+My 8-year-old son and I were talking about building things with code, and when I asked what he’d want to make, he (predictably) suggested that we make a “fart detector”.

-We grabbed a wireless Raspberry Pi and a cheap USB microphone and put something together.
+So we grabbed a wireless Raspberry Pi and a cheap USB microphone and put something together.

 Since this only detects sound in general and can’t really distinguish any old sound from a proper fart sound, it’s an imperfect device.
 But he loved it.